The Gift of Taste – Blessing # 6

 Sweet foods get their flavor from sugars.
 Sugars can be found in fruit and grains.
 These gifts are sweet and a favorite blessing of many.

 Salty taste is rarely found in foods directly, but salt is added to foods during preparation or preserving processes.
 This sodium ions that we like as salty come from natural salt mines, or sea salt.
-The only plant I found that is salty is a Saltwort or Glasswort that grows in salty marshes and is not readily available in the food chain.
-Even if Saltwort was grown in the home garden, the salty water of the marsh would not be present and this plant would not taste salty.

 One flavor I was not aware of as specific to taste is the astringent flavor.
 However, here are a few gifts of the garden that qualify as astringent.